Schiiss/blog/_posts/2026-03-30-what-spark-spread-tells-you-about-texas-grid-stress.md

 The two charts above tell the same story from different angles.
 The top chart tracks two lines: average power price (what electricity sold for at the HB_NORTH hub) and the CCGT spark spread (the profit margin for a gas plant generating that electricity).
 On January 21 both lines are flat and low, a mild day with no stress on the grid.
 Then the cold front arrives on January 26 and both lines spike sharply upward, the power price climbing to $168/MWh and the spread jumping to $120.
 They stay elevated through January 28 before collapsing back to near zero on January 29 the moment temperatures recovered.

 The bottom chart shows why.
 Dallas average temperature is plotted across the same date range.
-The V-shaped dip, bottoming out at 14°F on January 26, is the cold snap.
+The V-shaped dip, bottoming out at an average of 21°F on January 26, is the cold snap.
 The visual alignment between the temperature dip and the price spike in the top chart is the entire point: weather drove demand, demand drove prices, and prices drove the spread.
 The mechanism isn't abstract, you can see it happen in real time across two charts stacked on top of each other.

 The fact that both lines in the top chart move together matters too.
 In a summer heat wave, power prices spike but gas prices stay cheap, so the spread explodes far above the power price line.
 In this winter event, gas prices spiked alongside power prices.
 Gas infrastructure tightened as heating demand and power generation competed for the same fuel.
 The spread was still strongly positive, but it was more compressed than a typical August afternoon.
 That compression is the signature of a winter stress event versus a summer one.